nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.18.
 Complete or Make Incomplete a Task : `mark`

-Marks a task to be complete or incomplete.
+Marks a task to be complete or incomplete. <br>
 Format: `mark [complete/incomplete] INDEX`

 > * Using complete as a parameter will mark the selected task as complete.